Photon1c/CetaceanScrolls/README.md

-# 🐋 Cetacean Scrolls 📜
+# 🐋 The Cetacean Scrolls 📜
 *A memory machine for the deep.*

 ---